-Feedback does not just come from your tutor or lecturer in a formal way, for example when you have a piece of coursework returned with a feedback sheet attached.
+Feedback does not just come from your tutor or lecturer in a formal way, for example when you receive written comments on your work.
 Feedback can also be informal, during a class and can come from your peers as well as from a member of staff or can take place during self-assessment exercises online.
 It could also occur when a member of staff responds to your questions by email.